 It's OK if a child isn't interested in traditional sports, but it's important to find alternative ways to be active.
 Encourage a child who doesn't like soccer, basketball, or other team sports to explore other active options, like karate, fencing, golf, bicycling, skateboarding, and tennis.

 A child with a chronic health condition or disability should not be excluded from fitness activities.
-Some activities may need to be modified or adapted, and some may be too risky depending on the condition.
-Consult your doctor about which activities are safe for your child.
+Some activities may need to be changed or adapted, and some may be too risky depending on the condition.
+Talk to your doctor about which activities are safe for your child.

 If your child refuses to play or interact with peers, or complains of pain during activity, talk with your doctor.